Iwasawa theory for elliptic curves at supersingular primes: A pair of main conjectures

-where $L_p^\pm \in \Z_p[[X]]$ (which Pollack defined in \cite{pollacksthesis} using \textit{analytic} arguments).
-Kobayashi then related these $p$-adic $L$-functions $L_p^\pm$ to two subgroups of the Selmer group in the spirit of Mazur's ordinary main conjecture in \cite{kobayashisthesis}.
-That is, these Selmer groups are $\Z_p[[X]]$-cotorsion and their characteristic ideals are generated by Pollack's $L_p^\pm$-functions.
-He used \textit{algebraic} arguments using Honda's theory of formal groups and Kato' zeta elements to both reconstruct Pollack's $L_p^\pm$-functions and define his Selmer groups, and proved a divisibility statement of his main conjecture using work of Kato, but still assumed $a_p=0$.
-This assumption is mild since it is satisfied for all $p\geq 5$ in view of the Hasse-Weil bound $|a_p|\leq 2\sqrt{p}$ (see e.g. \cite[chapter 5]{silverman}).
+where $L_p^\pm \in \Z_p[[X]]$.
+Kobayashi then constructed two $\Z_p[[X]]$-cotorsion subgroups of the Selmer group $\Sel^\pm$ in \cite{kobayashisthesis} and formulated a pair of Iwasawa main conjectures in the spirit of Mazur's ordinary one: Each of Pollack's $L_p^\pm$-functions should generate the characteristic ideal of the Pontryagin duals of $\Sel^\pm$.
+He used \textit{algebraic} arguments to reconstruct Pollack's $L_p^\pm$-functions and to define his Selmer groups, and proved a divisibility statement of his main conjecture via work of Kato, but still assumed $a_p=0$.